smanowar/final-project/README.md

 A preliminary blueprint of our dashboard can be found <a href="https://docs.google.com/presentation/d/1rCYJeEAd7eyj60SLpaeW_T6C5_dfF-BDhmtVPSgCzog/edit#slide=id.gf110fddfbe_0_0">here</a>.

 ## Database

+### First Segment
-As mentioned above, the GCP Stack Overflow dataset serves as the database for the first segment of this project.
-By querying the “post_questions” and “post_answers” tables from GCP, we extracted a sample of data to perform Exploratory Data Analysis and cleaned and transformed it to provide the sample data needed to feed the Machine Learning model.
+For the first segment, the GCP dataset served as the database.
+A local database was not created due to the size of the sample data, which was stored within Pandas DataFrames for transformation and analysis.
+We extracted sample data for the month of May 2021 by querying the “post_questions” and “post_answers” tables from GCP to perform Exploratory Data Analysis by cleaning and transforming it to provide an input for the Machine Learning model.

+### Second Segment
+For the second segment, we expanded our GCP query of the “post_questions” and “post_answers” tables to include all posts from 1 January 2021 to 31 May 2021 and created a local database using PostgresSQL.
+We created a local database due to the size of the dataset being pulled from GCP.
+Then, the data from the GCP query was stored within Pandas DataFrames and then written to PostgresSQL via pgAdmin tables.
+Once a local copy of the raw data was created, we performed various JOINS to the stored tables via SQL, then it was pulled back into Pandas DataFrames for transformation and analysis.

+### Third Segment
+For the third segment, we maintained the size of our dataset by querying the “post_questions” and “post_answers” tables to include all posts from 1 January 2021 to 31 May 2021.
+We then created an online database using Heroku.
+Table JOINS, data transformation and analysis were all performed through Jupyter Notebook, while maintaining up-to-date data tables in Heroku.

-### Exploratory Data Analysis
+## Exploratory Data Analysis

-To create our sample database for further analysis and machine learning model, we queried from the Stack Overflow Data dataset obtained from BigQuery (Google Cloud Platform).

 As we are interested in a subset of this large data with 20 columns of data, we performed several queries and then cleaned the data to create a **post_questions** Pandas DataFrame that will provide insight on Stack Overflow questions:
 Reduced scope of our data so that **question_creation_date** had data after January 1, 2021